-Administrative reimbursements to General Reserve of overhead expenses to administer State Appropriated fund programs decreased 67.6% to \$0.8 million compared to the prior fiscal year.
+Administrative reimbursements to General Reserve of overhead expenses to administer State Appropriated Fund programs decreased 22.5% to \$0.9 million compared to the prior fiscal year.
 The Agency incurs the overhead expense in General Reserve.
-General Reserve is reimbursed for these overhead expenses by the State Appropriated funds to the extent of investment earnings on unexpended state appropriations.
-During fiscal year 2021 investment earnings in the State Appropriated fund were insufficient to reimburse all of the overhead expenses incurred in General Reserve for State Appropriated programs during this fiscal year.
+General Reserve is reimbursed for these overhead expenses by the state appropriated funds to the extent of investment earnings on unexpended state appropriations.
+During fiscal year 2022 investment earnings in the state appropriated fund were insufficient to reimburse all of the overhead expenses incurred in General Reserve for state appropriated programs during this fiscal year.

-Combined appropriations disbursed increased 65.9% to \$395.7 million compared to the prior fiscal year, reflecting State Appropriations disbursed of \$40.7 million and federal appropriations disbursed of \$355.0 million.
-The increase was predominately related to COVID emergency rental assistance disbursed from the federal appropriated fund.
+Combined appropriations disbursed increased 94.3% to \$769.1 million compared to the prior fiscal year, reflecting state appropriations disbursed of \$38.0 million and federal appropriations disbursed of \$731.1 million.
+The increase was predominately related to COVID emergency rental assistance disbursed from the Federal Appropriated Fund.

-Increased expenditures of State Appropriated funds for fully-reserved below-market and zero-percent interest rate loans impacted expense from reductions in carrying value of certain loans.
-Net reductions of carrying value decreased 17.5% to \$9.8 million compared to the prior fiscal year.
+Increased expenditures of state appropriated funds for fully reserved below-market and zero-percent interest rate loans impacted expense from reductions in carrying value of certain loans.
+Net reductions of carrying value decreased 8.6% to \$59.1 million compared to the prior fiscal year.

-Other general operating expenses in the State Appropriation fund represent fees for professional and technical support to implement and administer certain housing programs.
-Other general operating expenses in the State Appropriation fund decreased 23.5% to \$1.7 million at June 30, 2021.
+Other general operating expenses in the State Appropriation Fund represent fees for professional and technical support to implement and administer certain housing programs and disbursements of funds.
+Other general operating expenses in the State Appropriation Fund decreased 37.8% to \$1.4 million at June 30, 2022.

-Combined expenses were less than combined revenue of the appropriated funds by \$395.8 million at June 30, 2021.
-Historically, the entire existing State Restricted by Law and Federal Appropriated funds' net position is likely to be expended for housing programs.
-In fiscal year 2021 federal appropriated funds for COVID Emergency Rental Assistance had a major impact on our net position.
+Combined expenses were more than combined revenue of the appropriated funds by \$213.1 million at June 30, 2022.
+Historically, the entire existing state restricted by law and federal appropriated funds' net position is likely to be expended for housing programs.
+In fiscal year 2022 the disbursement of federal appropriated funds for COVID Emergency Rental Assistance had a major impact on our net position.

-Significant Long Term Debt Activities Minnesota Housing issues a significant amount of bonds, having outstanding at June 30, 2021, not including state appropriation-backed bonds, long-term bonds totaling \$3,360.4 million.
+Significant Long Term Debt Activities

+Minnesota Housing issues a significant amount of bonds, having outstanding at June 30, 2022, not including state appropriation-backed bonds, long-term bonds totaling \$3,476.3 million.
 Bond proceeds and related revenues are held by a trustee, who is responsible for administration of bond resolution requirements including payment of debt service.
 The bond resolutions may require funding debt service reserve accounts and insurance reserve accounts.
-At June 30, 2021, amounts held by the trustee in principal, interest, redemption, and reserve accounts represented full funding of those requirements as of that date.
-In addition, at year-end the Agency had \$280.8 million in state appropriation-backed bonds outstanding.
+At June 30, 2022, amounts held by the trustee in principal, interest, redemption, and reserve accounts represented full funding of those requirements as of that date.
+In addition, at year-end the Agency had \$389.6 million in state appropriation-backed bonds outstanding.

 Minnesota Housing continually investigates and utilizes financing and debt management techniques designed to achieve its goals of reducing interest expense and efficiently utilizing bonding authority while managing risk and responding to changing capital markets.
-During 2021 fiscal year, Minnesota Housing issued sixteen series of bonds aggregating \$850.1 million (excluding state appropriation-backed housing bonds, limited obligation drawdown index bank note, and short-term borrowing against a line of credit), compared to the issuance of nineteen series totaling \$898.5 million the previous fiscal year.
+During 2022 fiscal year, Minnesota Housing issued fifteen series of bonds aggregating \$853.6 million (excluding state appropriation-backed housing bonds, limited obligation drawdown index bank note, and short-term borrowing against a line of credit), compared to the issuance of sixteen series totaling \$850.1 million the previous fiscal year.
 Long-term bonds are issued as capital is needed for program purposes and as opportunities arise to economically refund outstanding bonds.
-Short-term bonds and notes and other indebtedness may be issued to preserve tax-exempt bonding authority for future program use and to warehouse purchases of mortgage-backed securities in
+Short-term bonds and notes and other indebtedness may be issued to preserve tax-exempt bonding authority for future program use and to warehouse purchases of mortgage-backed securities in advance of permanent financing.
+A total of \$77.0 million in state appropriation-backed bonds were issued in fiscal year 2022.